-1.1 Analysis of Network Communication
+1.1.
+Analysis of network communication

-Two of the most popular tools for Network Security Monitoring (NSM) are Wireshark and TCPDUMP, which are commonly used by network administrators to identify problems or security incidents [33].
+Two of the most popular tools for Network Security Monitoring (NSM) are Wireshark and TCPDUMP, 2020, which are commonly used by network administrators to identify problems or security incidents (Pilli et al., 2010).
 Wireshark provides a large number of protocol parsers, can extract the content of the communication for several application protocols and offers a detailed view of the network communication.
-Although used by many network forensic practitioners, Wireshark was not designed for forensic purposes [33].
-Its bottom-up analysis approach means that finding and extracting evidence often requires intensive labor.
-Gadget Detective partially addresses this by implementing advanced features such as heuristical TCP reassembling or L7 conversation tracking or reconstruction of forensic artifacts extracted from the communication.
+While it is one of the most powerful tools, its bottom-up analysis approach means that finding and extracting evidence often requires (intensive) labor and expert domain knowledge.
+Nevertheless, Wireshark is continuously optimized, and usage of analyzers and LUA plugins eases up the investigation.
+Netfox Detective partially addresses this by implementing advanced features such as heuristical TCP reassembling or L7 conversation tracking or reconstruction of forensic artifacts extracted from the communication.
 Furthermore, Wireshark does not scale well above hundreds of megabytes of source data, and thus, data preprocessing is necessary for large inputs.
-TCPDUMP, on the other hand, has only a command line interface that allows admins to inspect incoming and outgoing network traffic.
+TCPDUMP, 2020, on the other hand, has only a command line interface that allows admins to inspect incoming and outgoing network traffic.